hpssjellis/tedx-feb-2026-educational-duality/image-prompt01.md

 ## AMCC ACC

 A highly detailed, hand-drawn isometric doodle diagram in bright colors of the amcc for will power to do something new and the acc for activity monitoring and regulation all in a thought diagram with students on cell phones or being active.
 Style is pencil sketch with clean ink outlines on a light paper background.
 Use a professional cartoonish aesthetic similar to whiteboard animations.
 Include labels, arrows showing flow, and small detailed vignettes.
 Minimalist accent colors, high contrast, educational presentation style.

+## Machines have always done things for people

+A highly detailed, hand-drawn isometric doodle diagram in bright colors of machines cars typewriters camera planes GPS trains calculators that do things for people and they forget how to do those things .
+Style is pencil sketch with clean ink outlines on a light paper background.
+Use a professional cartoonish aesthetic similar to whiteboard animations.
+Include labels, arrows showing flow, and small detailed vignettes.
+Minimalist accent colors, high contrast, educational presentation style.